The NHS operates a residence-based healthcare system.

 You can find full details about healthcare surcharges, including exemptions, on GOV.UK.

-If you have paid the surcharge or were exempt from paying it, and your visa allows you to be here for more than 6 months, you'll be entitled to free NHS hospital treatment in England on a similar basis to an ordinarily resident person.
+If you've paid the surcharge or were exempt from paying it, and your visa allows you to be here for more than 6 months, you'll be entitled to free NHS hospital treatment in England on a similar basis to an ordinarily resident person.

 This will apply from the date your visa is granted until it expires.